lynekpng/lynekpng/README.md

 - 🎨 **Creative Side**: I'm captivated by the beauty of music, poetry, and all things aesthetically pleasing.
 - 🌍 **Adventure Seeker**: Driven by curiosity and inspired by people, I'm thriving when out of my comfort zone.
-- 🧠 **Science Enthusiast**: I've always loved biology classes. and before exploring the tech world, I was a psychology student. the human mind and behavior still fascinates me!
+- 🧠 **Science Enthusiast**: I've always loved biology classes. and before exploring the tech world, I was a psychology student.

 ### Get in Touch 📫